purplebricks/pat/docs/hello-world-dotnetcore.md

 message until the peek lock expires and the message will be received again by Pat.
 This will repeat until the max delivery count has exceeded, at which point the message is moved onto the dead letter queue.

 To show that our handler is receiving messages let's add some logging.
-Pat has a dependency on .NET Core Logging (`Microsoft.Extensions.Logging`).
-Add a new constructor with a parameter `ILogger log` to our handler, assign that to an instance variable called `_log`.
+Pat already has a dependency on .NET Core Logging so we don't need to install (`Microsoft.Extensions.Logging`).

+Add a new constructor with a parameter `ILogger<FooHandler> log` to our handler, assign that to an instance variable called `_log`.
 Now update our `HandleAsync` method to the following.

 ```
 public Task HandleAsync(Foo @event)
 {
-    _log.LogInformation($"Handling: {@event}");
+    _log.LogInformation("Handling: {event}", @event);
-    return Task.CompletedTask;
+    await Task.CompletedTask;
 }
 ```